 Jackie is an active member of the Junior League of Tampa and president of her sorority alumnae chapter.
 She resides in Wesley Chapel, Florida with her husband Eli, daughter Cadence, and their dogs Angel and Gus.

 Diane's family was shocked to learn their genetic test results following her aunt's ovarian cancer diagnosis in 1999 at the age of 53.
 With no family history of breast or ovarian cancer, her young age was a red flag to her oncologist, who recommended she test for the BRCA gene mutation.
-When she came back BRCA1+, her siblings, including my father were encouraged to complete genetic testing.
+When she came back BRCA1+, her siblings, including her father were encouraged to complete genetic testing.
 Diane, her father, and two brothers tested positive for BRCA 1.
 After the birth of her third child, and the simultaneous diagnosis of her 29 year old cousin with bilateral breast cancer, Diane decided it was time to take action.
 She was given information about FORCE through her genetic counselor, and immediately began her research.
-She went to local support meetings and made doctor appointments.
+She went to local FORCE support meetings and made doctor appointments.

-She underwent a prophylactic bilateral mastectomy and oophorectomy and is proud to be called a previvor!
+She underwent a prophylactic bilateral mastectomy and oophorectomy and is proud to be called a Previvor!

 Diane lives in Oley, PA with her husband Thomas, and three children Avery, Caleb and Ellie.